 Make it a regular practice in your life to memorize verses or even whole chapters of scripture so that you can set your mind on what is true, honorable, just, and excellent.
 Think of what is pure and lovely, and commend what is excellent and worthy of praise.
 Dwell on the goodness of God and thank Him for all of His past faithfulness in your life.
 His Word is the ‘food’ you must feed your spirit in order to live above your circumstances and have peace in the midst of them; the more challenging your circumstances, the greater your need for His life-giving Word.

-Let the Word of God Speak Louder Than the Word of Man
+Let God’s Word Speak Louder Than the Word of Man

 Rather than being afraid of others or disheartened by their sinful behavior, we can choose to obey God’s Word and pray for the people and situations which cause us to be anxious, depressed or discouraged.
 It helps to remember that the people whom we fear or who make us anxious, are people like us—sinners who need a Savior–and keeping that in mind can change our view of and response to them.